 Switzerland has an excellent public transport network and traveling around the country is super easy.
 Trains run like Swiss clocks: they are punctual and efficient.

 Your best bet is to opt for a Swiss Travel Pass, an all-in-one travel pass that gives you unlimited access to the trains, buses and boats.
 It includes free travel on premium panorama trains (advance reservation required); free public transport in urban areas; 50% discount on mountain excursions; and free admission to 500 museums.
 Only non-Swiss residents are eligible for the pass.
-A 3-day pass costs Chf 216 and an 8-day pass CHF 376.
+A 3-day pass costs CHF 216 and an 8-day pass CHF 376.
 (While this may seem expensive, it's a LOT cheaper than buying your tickets individually.)

 Switzerland is a wonderful country to see by car (you'll find some deep car rental discounts here).
 Switzerland’s roads are very safe but you’ll need to cope with a range of environments, from three-lane highways to tiny mountain roads with a lot of hairpin bends.

-The main international airports are in Zurich, Geneva and Basel.
+There are several Switzerland international airports, which are located in Zurich, Geneva and Basel.
 Bern, Lugano and Sion have small regional airports operating a limited number of flights.

-Switzerland has an ‘integrated transport system’.
+The best travel in Switzerland is its ‘integrated transport system’.
 In other words, things actually connect.
-You can fly into a main airport, connect with a train or bus downtown, take a regional train into the countryside, and connect with a postal bus.
+You can fly into a main airport, connect with a train or bus downtown, take a regional train into the countryside, and connect with a postal bus into the mountains.